muratk5n/thirdwave/en/index.md

 Anatolia were rebranded.
 Muslims were transitioned, history was rewritten so that all culture before "the arrival" was made to look like was brought by these irrelevant group, not pre-existing before their arrival.
-This is how Byzantian music became 'Turkish Music", Greek/Balkan/Arab food became "Turkish food", and Yemenese coffee became "Turkish coffee".
+This is how Byzantian music became 'Turkish art music", Greek/Balkan/Arab food became "Turkish food", and Yemenese coffee became "Turkish coffee".